alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-24-principle-wala-wal-bara.md

 ---
-layout: post
-title: "The principle of Al-Wala' wal-Bara'"
-publisher: "alsalafiyyah@icloud.com"
-source: "Majmu' Fatawa wa Maqalat 5/243, question no. 5.
-Meeting with His Eminence in His office at the General Presidency on 28/10/1410 A.H"
 hijri: Muharram 5, 1442
 lang: en
-locale: en
-note: false
-category: [fatwas,walabara]
-summary: "Al-Wala' wal-Bara' is to love and be loyal to the believers and to hate the disbelievers and their faith.
-Hostility and hatred to them do not mean that you are entitled to oppress or transgress against disbelievers, so long as they do not fight you."
+layout: post
+mass_edited: true
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz Ibn Baz
     url: /biography/binbaz/
+publisher: alsalafiyyah@icloud.com
+source: Majmu' Fatawa wa Maqalat 5/243, question no. 5.
+Meeting with His Eminence in His office at the General Presidency on 28/10/1410 A.H
+summary: Al-Wala' wal-Bara' is to love and be loyal to the believers and to hate the disbelievers and their faith.
+Hostility and hatred to them do not mean that you are entitled to oppress or transgress against disbelievers, so long as they do not fight you.
+title: The principle of Al-Wala' wal-Bara'
 ---

 ### Question: